cecalderon29/Rainbow/README.md

 # Rainbow
-Learn what a repository is all about this is a poem about rainbows and monkies
+Learn what a repository is all about this is a poem about rainbows and monkeys
 Red
 Orange
 Yellow